-Top 20 highest earning Call of Duty pros after CDL Champs 2020 | Dexerto.com
+Top 20 highest earning Call of Duty pros of all time - Dexerto

 In 2019, more money was on the line than ever, as players competed in the CWL Pro League and the subsequent playoffs, alongside the 2019 Call of Duty World Championship, with 100 Thieves and eUnited putting in stellar performances across the year to take home the bulk of winnings in 2019.

-2020 was an even bigger year for prize money, with CDL teams competing throughout the year, while the 2020 Call of Duty League Championships boasted the game's biggest prize pool ever, at a mouthwatering $4.6 million, with the winning team taking home $1.6 million.
+2020 was an even bigger year for prize money, with CDL teams competing throughout the year, while the 2020 Call of Duty League Championships boasted the game’s biggest prize pool ever, at a mouthwatering $4.6 million, with the winning team taking home $1.6 million.
+2021 upped the stakes yet again with a whopping $5 million prize pool throughout the year.

-It's no surprise that our winners take center stage then, as Dallas Empire dominated Atlanta FaZe in the grand finals to win the best-of-nine series 5-1, taking home the grand prize alongside some lovely championship rings, custom Jordan sneakers, and even a throne.
+It’s no surprise that winning teams take center stage then, as Dallas Empire dominated Atlanta FaZe in the 2020 grand finals to win the best-of-nine series 5-1, taking home the grand prize alongside some lovely championship rings, custom Jordan sneakers, and even a throne.

-The victory means the team's elder statesmen Crimsix and Clayster take home their third rings, very much proving that there is life in those old dog's yet, but also moves them into rarified air in the Call of Duty scene, becoming the first players to earn over $1 million in prize money.
+The victory meant the team’s elder statesmen Crimsix and Clayster took home their third rings, very much proving that there is life in those old dog’s yet, but also moved them into rarified air in the Call of Duty scene, becoming the first players to earn over $1 million in prize money.

 The rest of the top 10 is still dominated by familiar names, those veterans with a history of continued success and especially consistency at the World Championship.
 Sam ‘Octane’ Larew remains the highest player without a ring to his name, having finished as runner-up in the 2019 Call of Duty Championships.

-Note: This article was last updated on March 29.